KPMP/delphinus-data/scripts/README.md

 Must have python 3 installed and the pymongo dependency installed.
 This can be installed using the requirements.txt file in this directory.
 It can be installed like this `pip3 install -r requirements.txt`

 ## How to run this script
-Make sure you have the name of the slide you want to remove and a tunnel to the database open if you are running locally.
+Make sure you have the name of the slide you want to remove

 ## Example
 `python3 remove_slide.py <slide_name>`